On the coupling of Galilean-invariant field theories to curved spacetime: Coupling to spacetime

 \subsection{Relation to the Galilean algebra}

 Having made our proposal, we now perform a sequence of basic sanity checks on it.
 The first is to verify that the global symmetries of the flat Newton-Cartan structure on $\mathbb{R}^d$ are generated by the Galilean algebra.
-The analogous statement in pseudo-Riemannian geometry is that the global symmetries (the isometries) of the flat Minkowksi metric on $\mathbb{R}^d$ are generated by the Poincar\'e algebra.
+This computation was originally performed in~\cite{Duval:1983pb}.
+We reproduce it here, and extend it to deduce the global symmetries of a Galilean CFT in Subsection~\ref{S:schrodinger}.

 Consider an infinitesimal coordinate reparameterization $\xi^{\mu}$, Milne boost $\psi_{\mu}$, and $U(1)$ gauge transformation $\Lambda$, which we collectively notate as $\chi=(\xi^{\mu},\psi_{\mu},\Lambda)$.
 The infinitesimal variation $\delta_{\chi}$ of the Newton-Cartan data $(n_{\mu},h^{\mu\nu},v^{\mu},A_{\mu})$ under the transformation $\chi$ is given by